dariober/ASCIIGenome/README.md

 * Command line input and interaction, no graphical interface, minimal [installation and requirements](#requirements-and-installation)
 * Can load multiple files in various [formats](#supported-input)
-* Can access remote files view URL or ftp address
+* Can access remote files via URL or ftp address
 * Easy [navigation](#moving-around-the-genome), [search](#searching-features-in-annotation-files), and filtering options
 * Support for BS-Seq alignment